VampireAotD/anilibrary/README.md

       Logstash, and specify it url here.
     - `ELASTICSEARCH_*` - If you want to have proper search, specify your Elasticsearch credentials.

-After configuration, you can use `make yarn-watch` to access website.
+After configuration, you can use `make frontned-watch` to access website.

 ---